 Tea is at 4.00 pm.
 Food served will include sandwiches, finger food, baked beans on toast, soup, yoghurt, fresh or dried fruit, and water to drink.

 We have a 3 week rolling menu which is on display in our hallway.

-To register your child, complete the registration form which can be downloaded from our web page www.adderburydaynursery.co.uk or is available at Nursery for collection.
-The registration fee of £50 is payable when you submit your registration form.
+To register your child, call Kate on 01295 810116 to arrange a visit, find out about availability and request a registration form.
+The registration fee of £50 is payable when you have been offered a place and returned your registration form.
 This sum is deducted from your first month’s fees.
 Once your registration form has been received, the manager will contact you to confirm availability, start date and arrange your child’s first settling-in visit.
 A contract will then be issued.